Leica SL vs Nikon D3

-The Leica SL (Typ 601) and the Nikon D3 are two digital cameras that were officially introduced, respectively, in October 2015 and August 2007.
+The Leica SL (Typ 601) and the Nikon D3 are two digital cameras that were announced, respectively, in October 2015 and August 2007.
 The SL is a mirrorless interchangeable lens camera, while the D3 is a DSLR.
 Both cameras are equipped with a full frame sensor.
-The Leica has a resolution of 24 megapixel, whereas the Nikon provides 12.1 MP.
+The Leica has a resolution of 24 megapixels, whereas the Nikon provides 12.1 MP.

 An illustration of the physical size and weight of the Leica SL and the Nikon D3 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the SL – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3 is considerably larger (64 percent) than the Leica SL.
 Moreover, the D3 is substantially heavier (53 percent) than the SL.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.